 The Serengeti National Park famous for its annual wildebeest migration, is a vast and beautiful park with huge numbers of wildlife.

-Some estimates indicate are that contains up to
+Some estimates indicate that the Serengeti ecosystem contains up to-

 A high density of leopards, cheetahs and lions pursues these large herbivores populations.